oi-zone/luogu-oauth/README.Docker.md

 When you're ready, start your application by running:
 `docker compose up --build`.

-Your application will be available at http://localhost:3000.
+Your application will be available at <http://localhost:3000> and <http://localhost:8080>.

 ### Deploying your application to the cloud